 On this project Nodium collaborated with ViwoKids Oy to produce a promotional teaser film for an educational mobile app.
-Also, all of the web presence and identity was developed and produced at the same time in one integrated creative process.
+Also, Gallerium’s web presence was developed and produced at the same time in one integrated creative process.
 The app has now been approved and published and is available for download both at both Google Play store and Apple app store.

 Nuit des Lampions